keegankb93/switchboard/README.md

 Guards conditionally allow or block a transition or an entire event.
 Use `if:` (must be truthy) and `unless:` (must be falsey).
-A guard may be a symbol (method name on the object), a proc, or an array of those (all must pass).
+A guard may be a symbol (method name on the subject/object the state machine belongs to), a proc, or an array of those (all must pass).

 ### Per-transition guards